-Given this information, how is it that Fisher and VWR have allowed Amazon.com and Millipore-Sigma to upend what they once considered a perfect stale-mate?
-Senior leaders within the duopoly have stated that, their strategy is to keep an eye on the other guy and make sure that when he makes a move, you copy it.
-Of all the threats to the business, other than a manufacturer revolt, the last thing they would have forecast was a resurgent group of small and regional players or someone from the dot.com boom rising to threaten them.
+Given this information, how is it that Fisher and Avantor have allowed Amazon.com and Millipore-Sigma to upend what they once considered a perfect stalemate?
+Senior leaders within the duopoly have stated that their strategy is to keep an eye on the other guy and make sure that when he makes a move, you copy it.
+Of all the threats to the business, other than a manufacturer revolt, the last thing they would have forecast was a resurgent group of small and regional players, or someone from the dot.com boom, rising to threaten them.

-1. The Manufacturers.
-The were highly motivated to seek other paths to market to increase profits.
+The Manufacturers.
+They were highly motivated to seek other paths to market to increase profits.

-2. Investment Banking Firms.
-Both Fisher and VWR have been bought and sold through the years by investment banking firms.
-Fisher was more fortunate than VWR because their last sale was to Thermo Electron Corporation whose motivation for making the purchase was not to acquire the distribution business, rather the stable of quality manufacturers that the seller of Fisher offered to Thermo.
-Because Thermo has continued to purchase blue-chip companies such as Life Technology which now makes them nearly indispensable to big pharma, CRO’s and university and medical research.
-Meanwhile, VWR’s initial purchase by CD&R and subsequent sale a couple of years later to Madison Dearborn Partners.
-Madison Dearborn made the purchase knowing that CD&R had saddled VWR with a mountain of debt which made it impossible for it to keep up with the acquisition pace of Thermo.
-Madison Dearborn recently sold VWR to Avantor, owned by New Mountain Capital.
+Investment Banking Firms.
+Both Fisher and Avantor have been bought and sold through the years by investment banking firms.
+Fisher was more fortunate than Avantor, because their last sale was to Thermo Electron Corporation, whose motivation for making the purchase was not to acquire the distribution business, but rather the stable of quality manufacturers that the seller of Fisher offered to Thermo.
+Thermo has continued to purchase blue-chip companies such as Life Technologies, which now makes them nearly indispensable to big pharma, CRO’s and university and medical research.
+Meanwhile, then-VWR was initially purchased by CD&R, then sold a couple of years later to Madison Dearborn Partners.
+Madison Dearborn made the purchase knowing that CD&R had saddled VWR with a mountain of debt, which made it impossible for it to keep up with the acquisition pace of Thermo.
+Madison Dearborn then sold VWR to Avantor, owned by New Mountain Capital.
 The Philadelphia enquirer had this to say about the sale:

-3. Employment Policies.
-VWR and Fisher have little problem spending large sums of money to recruit top quality people.
-But once onboard, their value shifts entirely to short term results.
-Salespeople typically must post big-time sales within the first six months or they are shown the door even though the ramp-up time to understand the business can take as long as two years.
-Even long-term employees in other positions may be given the boot when one program or another is no longer in favor rather than finding other positions within the company for which them may be better suited.
-In an interest to promote higher performing people, a relentless cycle of expanding and contracting layers of middle management takes place with incredibly talented people being tossed overboard.
-The only protected group of employees within these organizations seems to be the people manning the distribution centers.
+Employment Policies.
+Avantor and Fisher have little problem spending large sums of money to recruit top quality people.
+But once they are on board, their value shifts entirely to short term results.
+Salespeople typically must post big-time sales within the first six months or they are shown the door, even though the ramp-up time to understand the business can take as long as two years.
+Even long-term employees in other positions may be given the boot when one program or another is no longer in favor, rather than finding them other company positions for which they may be better suited.
+In an interest to promote higher-performing people, a relentless cycle of expanding and contracting layers of middle management takes place, with incredibly talented people being tossed overboard.
+The only protected group of employees within these organizations seems to be the people staffing the distribution centers.
 CEO’s and Presidents aren’t immune from the hire-‘em-and-fire-‘em mentality.
-Paradoxically these companies may win “Best Place to Work” and “Worst Place to Work” awards in the same year depending on what department you worked in.
+Paradoxically, these companies may win “Best Place to Work” and “Worst Place to Work” awards in the same year depending on department.
 If you go to work here expecting to retire in 30 years, good luck.
-Many of these “rejects” went out and started businesses and took the VWR and Fisher customers along with them.
-There is no better motivator.
+Many of these “rejects” went out and started businesses and took the Avantor and Fisher customers along with them.

-4. Federal Government.
-The many laws requiring that large companies who do business with the U.S. Government should give preference to small and minority businesses has made it necessary for Fisher and VWR to support resellers and small distributors.
+Federal Government.
+The many laws requiring that large companies who do business with the U.S. Government should give preference to small and minority-owned businesses has made it necessary for Fisher and Avantor to support resellers and small distributors.
 In selling to companies who then sold to the Feds, it wasn’t an all-or-nothing proposition.
 You just had to have some suppliers who were minorities.
-But for government run labs, like Sandia, Savannah River, Oak Ridge, and Laurence-Livermore, it had to go through a minority supplier.
-There was no shortage of entrepreneurs to take advantage of this.
-What it did accomplish is to get a whole lot of small, regional businesses into this marketplace and some of these have grown to become major players that Fisher and VWR can’t easily dislodge without seeming like the schoolyard bully.
+But for government run labs, like Sandia, Savannah River, Oak Ridge, and Laurence-Livermore, business had to go through a minority supplier.
+There was no shortage of entrepreneurs to take advantage of this rule.
+What this rule did accomplish was to get a whole lot of small, regional businesses into the marketplace.
+Some of these companies have grown to become major players that Fisher and Avantor can’t easily dislodge without seeming like the schoolyard bully.

-5. DNA.
-As labs changed their focus to manipulation of DNA, RNA and proteins, both VWR and Fisher invest resources to be a “one-stop-shop” for this type research.
+DNA.
+As labs changed their focus to manipulation of DNA, RNA and proteins, both Avantor and Fisher invested resources to be a “one-stop-shop” for this type research.
 Thermo spent $13.6B to purchase Life Technologies.

 “Genetic sequencing is an area that will become increasingly important over the years in terms of specialty diagnostics, and Thermo needs to compete in that market because they have a number of products in that area that ultimately could get displaced by sequencing applications,” said Macquarie Capital analyst Jonathan Groberg.

-Thermo Chief Executive Marc Casper said advanced genetic testing was an important field going forward, and his company wanted to get into it as an industry leader.
-Life Tech is considered No. 2 behind Illumina Inc in the race to produce faster and less expensive gene sequencing technology.
+Thermo Chief Executive Marc Casper said advanced genetic testing would be an important field going forward, and his company wanted to get into it as an industry leader.
+Life Tech is considered second to Illumina Inc in the race to produce faster and less expensive gene sequencing technology.

 “We didn’t want to be a more distant participant, and this transaction facilitated us having a stronger position there,” Casper said in a telephone interview.